Governikus/AusweisApp/docs/sdk/messages.rst

     - **minor**: Minor error code.

     - **language**: Language of description and message.
-AusweisApp2 will use "de" for German system locale or "en" as the fall back.
+Language "en" is supported only at the moment.

     - **description**: Description of the error message.